Michael had his stroke in 2015. He spent two weeks in the hospital and three months doing tough therapy.

-Christine Winiecki has been with SSEEO since 2007, first as the Manager and in 2010 as Executive Director.
+Christine has been with SSEEO since 2007, first as a part-time Coordinator, in 2010 as Manager and then 2015 as Director.
 In this role, Christine is responsible for program development, volunteer management, fundraising, communications and support.

 Prior to working for SSEEO, Christine worked as the Health Initiatives Director for the American Heart Association.
 She collaborated with hospitals, health departments and other businesses to coordinate and implement community-wide strategies, programs and services.
 Her role also included assisting hospitals to become Primary Stroke Centers.

-Christine lives in Downers Grove and is the mother of two beautiful children and enjoys long walks with her black lab - Addie.
+Christine lives in Downers Grove and is the mother of two beautiful children and enjoys long walks with her dog.

 After returning to her full time job as an attorney, Christina saw an opportunity to assist other stroke survivors and caregivers in volunteering to give pro bono legal advice to Stroke Survivors Empowering Each Other (SSEEO) as it transitioned from a small grass-roots charity to a tax exempt 501(c)(3) organization.